lsst-dm/dmtn-020/index.rst

 .. note::

-   Some individuals serve roles within DM which are referred to as “scientist”, such as the Project Scientist and Pipelines Scientist.
+   Some individuals serve “Science Lead” (SL) roles within DM which , such as the Project Scientist and Pipelines Scientist.
 These roles are not equivalent to being granted personal research time, but reflect a level of scientific oversight within the project.
 Time spent performing this role must be accounted for in the usual way (either as LOE or as providing deliverables), and charged to an account agreed with the :ref:`DM Project Manager <sec-contacts>`.
+They generally serve as the Product Owners for parts of the system their respective institutions have been tasked to deliver (not all products, as we discussed).
+While SLs report to the Subsystem Scientist , they primarily provide a service to the local TCAM.

+Science leads are typically not 100%  and as a rough guide we consider they spend about half their allocated time serving the Subsystem Scientist and half serving the TCAM.
+As much work as possible should be accounted for in stories.

 Our base assumption is that 30% of an individual's LSST time (i.e. 540 hours/year for a developer, 432 hours/year for a scientist) are devoted to overhead for meetings, ad-hoc discussions and other interruptions.
 This work is counted as :term:`LOE` (and, as such, is charged to the relevant “00” fourth level WBS element, as described :ref:`here <sec-loe>`).
+However meeting attendance is well understood - on the planning  side we should allocate stories and points for individuals attending and preparing for meetings.
+If we fail to correctly visualize this work we loose track of it.
+If we bill less to LOE and have to fill a variance narrative that is fine.

 Some individuals—notably technical managers themselves, as well as others in leadership roles—are expected to have a larger fraction of their time devoted